pmahnke/stmgrts/_posts/2005/2005-09-23-tesco_granted_m.md

 In return, the Council has:

-> "recommended that Tesco be asked to contribute to ‘community initiatives’ in the St Margarets area, to demonstrate their commitment to the area and act as a ‘community leader’."
+> "recommended that Tesco be asked to contribute to 'community initiatives' in the St Margarets area, to demonstrate their commitment to the area and act as a 'community leader'."

 -- from the <a href="http://cabnet.richmond.gov.uk/mgConvert2PDF.asp?ID=9206">Cabinet Report <em>Tesco St Margarets<br />– Amendments To The Waiting And Loading Restrictions</em></a>, September 2005